rsocket/rsocket/FAQ.md

 Let's imagine a server responsible for computing the nth digit of Pi.
 A client sends a request to that server but realizes later that it doesn't want/need the response anymore (for arbitrary reasons).
 Rather than letting the server do the computation in vain, it can cancel it (the server may not even have started the work).

-#### What are example use cases of topic subscription (and push notification)?

-Let's imagine a chat server, you want to receive all the messages said in the chat server but you don't want to poll or continuously poll (long polling technique).
-Subscription is the perfect use case for that.

 #### What are example use cases of fire-and-forget versus request-response?

 Some requests don't require a response, and when it's fine to simply ignore any failure to send them, fire-and-forget is the right solution.
 An example could be non-critical metrics tracking in environments where UDP is inappropriate.

 #### What are example use cases of request-stream?

-Let's use the same example as for subscription, the chat server, but this time we want to subscribe to a particular chat room and ignore all other messages.
+Let's imagine a chat server, you want to receive all the messages said in the chat server but you don't want to poll or continuously poll (long polling technique). request-stream is the perfect use case for that.

 #### Why Binary?